kasrakr/My-Devproject-Website/README.md

 - get feedback from other developers through up/down-votes and written reviews,
 - and message each other directly through a private inbox.

-It's my first website, and it's the project that made Django click for me — everything from the models to the templates to the vanilla CSS was written by hand.
+It's my first website, and it's the project that made Django click for me — everything from the models to the templates to the vanilla CSS was my first experience in Web Developing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>